SACOG/SACOG-Intro/README.md

 ## Contribution Guidelines

 To keep SACOG's GitHub organized, user-friendly, and easy to navigate, we ask that any contributors who add content (code, documentation, repositories, or comments) do so in line with the [SACOG GitHub Use Guidelines](https://github.com/SACOG/SACOG-Intro/blob/main/SACOG-GitHub-Use-Guidelines.md)

+### Keeping Sensitive Files Out
+Scripts sometimes need sensitive information, e.g. usernames or passwords to run.
+The best way to keep these out of GitHub is to store them in a text file with a unique extension like "password.auth".
+Have the script read the file in order to get the password, and add *.auth to the .gitignore file.
+This will allow the script to access the password locally but will not publish it to GitHub.